jenkinsci/delphix-plugin/README.md

 After the plugin has been installed, DCT will need to be connected.
 Go to Manage Jenkins > Configure System, scroll down to the Delphix section, and enter your DCT URL.
 This URL will be automatically used for every plugin step on the Jenkins server.

-Select the SSL certificate check checkbox if the DCT server has an insecure SSL Certificate.
-We do not recommend this for production usage.
+Select the `SSL certificate check` checkbox if the DCT server has an insecure SSL Certificate.
+<br/>*We recommend configuring your DCT server with an SSL certificate for production usage.

 ![Alt text](images/configuration.png)

 #### **Credentials**

 The Delphix Plugin uses an API Key to run commands against the DCT server.
-We commend granting this key access to only the Objects and Actions that it requires using the Principle of Least Privilege.
+We recommend granting this key access to only the Objects and Actions that it requires using the Principle of Least Privilege.
 The API Key is created and managed directly within the DCT server.
 More information can be found in DCT’s documentation.

 [More information can be found in DCT’s documentation](https://dct.delphix.com/docs).

 The API KEY has to be saved on Jenkins’s side as a Secret text.
 In Jenkins, go to Credentials > Global > Add Credentials, select the Secret text type, and fill in the inputs